Unravelling the Enigma of MI With Nonobstructive Coronary Arteries

 - Pathik B, Raman B, Mohd Amin NH, et al. Troponin-positive chest pain with unobstructed coronary arteries: incremental diagnostic value of cardiovascular magnetic resonance imaging.
 Eur Heart J Cardiovasc Imaging 2016;17:1146-52.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Valvular Heart Disease, ACS and Cardiac Biomarkers, Atrial Fibrillation/Supraventricular Arrhythmias, Nonstatins, Novel Agents, Statins, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Angiography, Magnetic Resonance Imaging, Nuclear Imaging, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Atrial Fibrillation/Supraventricular Arrhythmias, Nonstatins, Novel Agents, Statins, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Angiography, Magnetic Resonance Imaging, Nuclear Imaging, Chronic Angina

 Keywords: Coronary Artery Disease, Coronary Angiography, Angiography, Coronary Occlusion, Protein S, Acute Coronary Syndrome, Myocarditis, Antiphospholipid Syndrome, Atrial Fibrillation, Cardiomyopathy, Dilated, Tomography, Optical Coherence, Coronary Thrombosis, Myocardial Infarction, Factor V, Coronary Vasospasm, Angina Pectoris, Variant, Thrombophilia, Cardiomyopathy, Hypertrophic, Heart Valve Diseases, Magnetic Resonance Imaging, Hyperlipidemias, Biological Markers, Myeloproliferative Disorders, Hemodynamics, Takotsubo Cardiomyopathy, Troponin, Angiotensin-Converting Enzyme Inhibitors, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Acute Coronary Syndrome, Coronary Vessels, Adrenergic beta-Antagonists, Cardiomyopathies, Acute Kidney Injury, Pulmonary Embolism, Angiotensin Receptor Antagonists, Sepsis